Neuroinfectious Disease

 - Untreated mortality: 70%; with acyclovir: ~20%

-- Adverse effects: nephrotoxicity (crystalluria — ensure adequate hydration), thrombocytopenia
+- Adverse effects: nephrotoxicity (crystalluria — ensure adequate hydration), thrombocytopenia, neurotoxicity (especially in renal impairment)

 - Repeat PCR at end of treatment — if still positive, extend course